-Since its creation in 1998, the European Menopause and Andropause Society (EMAS) encourages and stimulates excellence in health professionals and researchers through its journals, congresses, guidelines, schools, webinars, podcasts, website, and awareness activities.
+Founded in 1998, the European Menopause and Andropause Society (EMAS) fosters excellence among health professionals and researchers through a broad range of activities — including journals, congresses, clinical guidelines, courses, webinars, podcasts, and awareness initiatives.

 • Angela DeRosa USA